 INX Media case: CBI gets court nod to meet Indrani Mukerjea in jail

-New Delhi, Sep 10: The Central Bureau of Investigation permitted to interrogate Indrani Mukerjea in connection with the INX Meedia case.
+New Delhi, Sep 10: The Central Bureau of Investigation (CBI) permitted to interrogate Indrani Mukerjea in connection with the INX Media case.
 She will be questioned at the Byculla prison, Mumbai.

 The CBI requested the court to allow its deputy superintendent to meet Indrani at the Byculla prison, where she is lodged in connection with the Sheena Bora murder case.
 Both former union minister, P Chidambaram and his son Karti Chidambaram are accused in the INX Media case.